pnewstein/template6alh/docs/quickstart.md

-## Quickstart
+## Quick start
-Three commands are neccisary to align to the template brain
+Three commands are necessary to align to the template brain

 ### Import data
  ```bash
 t6alh init-and-segment --root-dir /storage/data --fasii-chan 1 --neuropil-chan 2 example1.czi example2.czi
  ```
-- Reads all scenes from czi files and caches the raw data
+- Reads all scenes from zeiss czi files and caches the raw data
 - Downloads templates
 - Lowers the resolution of the file and classifies pixels as belonging to the neuropil